casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 The ``transfer`` command below demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.

+**Transfer Requirements**:

+1. Each transfer amount needs to be 2.5 CSPR or more
+2. Each transfer costs 0.0001 CSPR (10000 motes).
+The transfer cost is fixed, and a different ``payment-amount`` will be ignored

 You can use the optional ``transfer-id`` field in the request to tag the transaction and to correlate it to your back-end storage.
 For example, you might store transactions in a database in a Transaction table.
 The primary key of this table could be a TransactionID.
 You can set the ``transfer-id`` in the transfer request below to be the TransactionID from your database table.
 This way you can use the optional ``transfer-id`` field to identify and track transactions in your platform.

 **Note**: ``transfer-id`` is a ``u64`` field and can be set using the optional ``--transfer-id`` flag in the example command below.